-The DVD 47 offers several repeat functions for CDs that allow you to take advantage of the capacity of the unit for unattended playback:
+The DVD 27 offers several repeat functions for CDs that allow you to take advantage of the capacity of the unit for unattended playback:

-- Repeat 1 Track: For CDs, SACDs, VCDs, MP3s, WMAs and JPEGs, repeats the track or file currently being played until the disc is manually stopped.
-The Repeat and 1 indicators will light in the front-panel display, and SINGLE will appear on the Repeat line in the Player Information menu. - Repeat Disc: For CDs, SACDs, VCDs, MP3s, WMAs, and JPEGs, repeats the entire disc or program (if Programmed Order is selected at the Playlist setting) until play is manually stopped.
-The Repeat and All indicators will light in the front-panel display, and A L L will appear in the the Repeat line in the Player Information menu. - Repeat Folder: For MP3s, WMAs and JPEGs, repeats all tracks within the current folder until play is manually stopped.
-The Repeat indicator will light in the front-panel display, and FOLDER will appear on screen. - Repeat A-B: Repeats any selected portion of the disc until the disc is manually stopped (see below for more information).
+- Repeat Program: Repeats the current playlist if Programmed Order has been selected at the Playlist setting. - Repeat 1 Track: For CDs, VCDs, MP3s and WMAs, repeats the track or file currently being played until the disc is manually stopped.
+The Repeat and 1 indicators will light in the frontpanel display, and the REPEAT 1 icon will appear on screen.

+- Repeat Disc: For CDs, VCDs, MP3s, WMAs, and JPEGs, repeats the entire disc until play is manually stopped.
+The Repeat and All indicators will light in the front-panel display, and the REPEATALL icon will appear in the Status Bar. - Repeat Folder: For MP3s, WMAs and JPEGs, repeats all tracks within the current folder until play is manually stopped.
+The Repeat ■ indicator will light in the front-panel display, and the REPEATFOLDER icon will appear on screen. - Repeat A-B: Repeats any selected portion of the disc until the disc is manually stopped (see below for more information).